ragiunnithan/SQLCommands/Readme.md

 (departure_depot, arrival_depot) is the primary key column for this table.
 <br> Each row of this table indicates that there were trips_count trips that departed from
 departure_depot and arrived at arrival_depot.</br>

-<br> Write an SQL query to report the ID of the depot with the most traffic.
-The depot with the most
-traffic is the depot that has the largest total number of trips that either departed from or arrived at the depot.
-If there is more than one depot with the most traffic, report them all.</br>
+***Problem:*** Write an SQL query to report the ID of the depot with the most traffic.
+The depot with the most traffic is the depot that has the largest total number of trips that either departed from or arrived at the depot.
+If there is more than one depot with the most traffic, report them all.

 <br>Return the result table in any order.</br>
 <br>The query result format is in the following example.</br>
 <br>Example 1:</br>